AnderGI/mini-message-board/Assigment.md

 - Use <coce>express-generator</code> to set up a basic project using whichever templating language you prefer.
 If you want, you can set it all up manually – it doesn’t really take that much longer.
+(Optional)

+> [!NOTE]
+> Rather than using express generator I will use a rest-api pattern and also I will render the views without the
+> implict generator

 > [!TIP]
 > Here are links to some of the more popular templating language docs: PUG, EJS, Handlebars